Permutation Equivariance of Transformers and Its Applications: Detailed Experimental Setup

+In fine-tuning ViT-Base on Cifar10, an Adam optimizer with a fixed learning rate $10^{-4}$ is used.
+The model is trained for 5 epochs with a cross-entropy loss.
+In fine-tuning Bert and GPT2 on IMDB classification, an Adam optimizer with a fixed learning rate $10^{-5}$ is used.
+The models are trained for 2 epochs.

+For the `unauthorized' and train-from-scratch setting on Cifar10 of ViT, the default training setting of ViT is used.
+Random data augmentation and cosine scheduler are added and the model is trained for 200 epochs till convergence.

+The text generation in the properties validation experiments is zero-shot learning on huggingface pre-trained GPT2.
+The model is fine-tuned with Adam optimizer and learning rate $10^{-5}$ for 1 epoch.

-On CelebA, we adopt {\tt timm} model vit\_base\_patch16\_224 (ViT-Base) pre-trained on ImageNet to transfer to a 40-binary-attribute classification task.
-For the experiments with our RCS method, we adopt a single-head ViT-Base according to the modification stated in Sec.~\ref{met} with the following structure: 12 layers, image size=224, patch size=16, embedding\_dim=768, mlp\_hidden\_dim=768 and one head.
-This model is pre-trained on ImageNet for 20 epoches.
-The model is referred to as single-head ViT for CelebA.
-A SGD optimizer is used with a cosine scheduler, for which the (initial, final) learning rate are set to $(0.05, 2 \times 10^{-4})$ and $(5\times 10^{-4}, 2 \times 10^{-6})$ for the MLP and the encoder blocks, respectively.
+For the CelebA attribute classification task in the `privacy-preserving split learning' experiments, we adopt {\tt timm} pre-trained model vit\_base\_patch16\_224 (ViT-Base) to transfer to a 40-binary-attribute classification task.
+A SGD optimizer is used with a cosine scheduler, for which the (initial, final) learning rate are set to $(0.05, 2 \times 10^{-4})$ and $(5\times 10^{-4}, 2 \times 10^{-6})$ for the classification head and the encoder blocks, respectively.